Perry Expedition: Return to the United States, 1855

 After Perry returned to the United States in 1855, Congress voted to grant him a reward of $20,000 (~$737,000 in 2022) in appreciation of his work in Japan.
 Perry used part of this money to prepare and publish a report of the expedition in three volumes, titled Narrative of the Expedition of an American Squadron to the China Seas and Japan.
-This was written by Francis L. Hawks under Perry's supervision, using the written materials compiled by Perry and his colleagues on the expedition; it was first presented as a report to the United States Senate, then published commercially, in 1856.
+This was written by Francis L. Hawks under Perry's supervision, using the written materials compiled by Perry and his colleagues during the expedition.
+It was first presented as a report to the United States Senate in 1856 and later published commercially.
 Perry was also promoted to the rank of rear-admiral on the retired list (when his health began to fail) as a reward for his services.
-He was known to have suffered severe arthritis that left him in frequent pain, that on occasion prevented him from fulfilling his duties.
+He was known to have suffered severe arthritis that left him in frequent pain and on occasion prevented him from fulfilling his duties.

 Perry spent his last years preparing for publication of his account of the Japan expedition, announcing its completion on 28 December 1857.
 Two days later he was detached from his last post, an assignment to the Naval Efficiency Board.
 He died awaiting further orders on 4 March 1858 in New York City, of rheumatism that had spread to the heart, compounded by complications of gout.